yiisoft/view/docs/use-in-web-environment.md

 ```

 You can use second parameter to specify position at which the link tag should be inserted in a page.
 Default is `Yiisoft\View\WebView::POSITION_HEAD`.
-Similar to registering meta tags, you can specify
+Like registering meta tags, you can specify
 a key to avoid creating duplicate link tags.
 In the `registerLink()` and `registerLinkTag()`
 the key is specified as a third parameter.